johnston9/la-donut/README.md

 ### Typography
  - Playfair Display, a serif non-formal friendly font was used as the main font for the site.
 It has a sophisticated slightly old fashioned classy feel.
-Lato was used along side it for more matter of fact details.
-And Playball, a very stylish, flamboyent romantic feeling font was used for the main titles and in some other places to give the shop a classy romantic feel.
+Lato was used alongside it for more matter of fact details.
+And Playball, a very stylish, flamboyant romantic feeling font was used for the main titles and in some other places to give the shop a classy romantic feel.

 ### Imagery